4-year-old girl abuse case: Mother jailed 19 years, boyfriend who threw fatal punch jailed 30 years

 Wong inflicted the fatal blow on Megan on Feb 21, 2020.
 He punched Megan's stomach, which led to her death the next day.

-The trio then took a series of steps to conceal the crime, and finally burnt Megan's body in a barrel on May 8, 2020.
+The trio then took a series of steps to conceal the crime and burnt Megan's body in a barrel on May 8, 2020.

 Megan's death only came to light after Mr Khung lodged a police report on Jul 20, 2020, stating that he last saw Megan and Foo in February 2017 before his incarceration, and that he was concerned about Megan's whereabouts and safety.